astrostl/vagrant-centos/README.md

 1. download a CentOS minimal installation ISO from your favorite mirror
 2. host the 'vagrant-centos-basebox.ks' Kickstart script on a local web server (1)
-3. edit the 'vagrant-centos-basebox' script's location variables as appropriate (2)
+3. edit 'vagrant-centos-basebox.vars' as appropriate (2)
-4. run `bash vagrant-centos-basebox` to create a clean VM
+4. run `. ./vagrant-centos-basebox.vars`
-5. start the VM, hit TAB at the first prompt, and append `ks=http://yourwebserver/vagrant-centos-basebox.ks`
+5. run `bash vagrant-centos-basebox` to create a clean VM
-6. wait for the VM to complete its Kickstart installation and shut down
+6. start the VM, hit TAB at the first prompt, and append `ks=http://yourwebserver/vagrant-centos-basebox.ks`
-7. run `basebox=vagrant-centos-6-3` (named/numbered as appropriate)
+7. wait for the VM to complete its Kickstart installation and shut down
 8. run `VBoxManage modifyvm "$basebox" --memory 360` to take the VM's memory down to 360MB (3)(4)
 9. run `vagrant package --base "$basebox" --output "${basebox}.box"`